0x90n/InfoSec-Black-Friday/README.md

 -----------------------------------------------------------------------------------------

 ## How to edit formatting
-At the end of a normal sentence, place a backslash for newline (`\`)
-After a link, please use a double-space (`  `)
+At the end of a sentence or a link, use a double-space (`  `) or place a backslash (`\`) for newline.

 ## Credits
-If you would like to DM me a deal rather than submitting a PR: @securitymeta_ Other PRs and sources will be thanked here.
+As the owner (@securitymeta_) doesn't seem active on his repo anymore, if you would like to DM me a deal rather than submitting a PR: @CriimBow

-Thanks to those who credited and help spread the word!
+Thank you to everyone involved in this edition (add your username when creating a PR):
+@PfiatDe, @sjgibbs

 ## Discoverability
 infosec black friday, information security black friday, cybersec black friday, cyber security black friday, netsec black friday, hacking black friday